truflation/developers/.github/CONTRIBUTING.md

 We usually reject and close PRs which do not have activity for the last 24 hours, unless there is a clear comment explaining the reason why that PR is stalled.

 ## Drafting
-When start working on a Problem, you must open a [draft PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) right away.
+When you start working on a Problem, you must:
+1. open a [draft PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests#draft-pull-requests) right away.
 Do not mark PR as "ready to review" unless you are confident it is ready.
+2. specify `main` branch as a target branch (we use [trunk-based merging strategy](https://trunkbaseddevelopment.com/))

-When creating a PR, you must [link it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to the corresponding Problem (issue).
+3. [link it](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) to the corresponding Problem (issue).

 ### Design PRs